 Kiss et al (2014) Nicotinic acetylcholine receptors containing the α7-like subunit mediate contractions of muscles responsible for space positioning of the snail, Helix pomatia L. tentacle.
 PLoS One 9 e109538 PMID: 25303328

 Do you know of a great paper that uses 3-Bromocytisine from Tocris?
-If so please let us know.
+Please let us know.

 Reviews for 3-Bromocytisine